PedrobyJoao/pedrobyjoao.github.io/content/books/the_symposium.md

 What was this ending? hahahahah

-There was a street-drunk party happening outside of the house (Agathon house I guess) where the Symposium was happening, when a guy called Alcibiades (which was friends with the others) coming from the party, very drunk, asked if he could participate in the Symposium.
+There was a street-drunk party happening outside of the house (Agathon's house I guess) where the Symposium was happening, when a guy called Alcibiades (who was friends with the others), coming from the party very drunk, asked if he could participate in the Symposium.

 Until then, everything is quite normal.
 But things started to get very comic with him, and I'll tell you why: